dvgis/threebox-es6/docs/Threebox.md

 ```js
 obj.boundingBoxShadow : THREE.Box3Helper
 ```
-This get/set property receives and return a [`THREE.Box3Helper`](https://threejs.org/docs/#api/en/helpers/BoxHelper) which contains the object in it's initial size but 0 height and projected to the floor of the map independently of its heigh position, so it acts as a shadow of the shape.
+This get/set property receives and returns a [`THREE.Box3Helper`](https://threejs.org/docs/#api/en/helpers/BoxHelper) which contains the object in it's initial size but 0 height and projected to the floor of the map independently of its heigh position, so it acts as a shadow of the shape.
 `boundingBoxShadow` represents is visible once the object is on MouseOver or Selected in black color.

 By Threebox design `.boundingBoxShadow` is hidden for [`THREE.Raycaster`](https://threejs.org/docs/#api/en/core/Raycaster) even when it's visible for the camera.